Alfresco/alfresco-docker-base-java/README.md

 These tags get overwritten to always have an up-to-date image and hopefully without security issues.

-If you want to control the updating process of the image, you can use the digest in addition to the tag in your `Dockerfile`, for example:
+For being in control of the image update process, you can use the digest in addition to the tag in your `Dockerfile`, for example:

 ```dockerfile
 FROM alfresco/alfresco-base-java:jre11-centos7@sha256:59a453e01fd958a3748a2e9b0ca99cdf3410f98eeb245499c7bb31696e35bdf4
 ```

-To discover the latest image tag, just run a docker pull and copy the `Digest`.
+To discover the latest image digest, just run a docker pull and copy the `Digest` value.

 ```sh
 docker pull quay.io/alfresco/alfresco-base-java:jre11-centos7